dredington21/dredington21/README.md

 - 👋 Hi, my name is Daniel Redington
 - 👀 I’m interested in App, Software, and Game development as well as data analysis and management
 - 🌱 I graduated in may of 2025 at the University of South Florida with a Bachelors in Computer Science
-- 📫 How to reach me at daniel.redington@yahoo.com
+- 📫 Reach me at daniel.redington@yahoo.com

 <!---
 For more information feel free to visit my LinkedIn page